Create and use endpoints

 -

-From an Endpoint window, click Edit, as shown in Figure 14.
-Or, from the Endpoints table, click Edit from the Actions drop-down, as shown in Figure 15.
-The Update the endpoint window will open.
+From an Endpoint window, click the kebob icon (three dots) and select Edit from the drop-down, as shown in Figure 20.
+Or, from the Endpoints table, click the kebob icon (three dots) for the endpoint you wish to edit and select Edit from the drop-down., as shown in Figure 21.
+The Edit endpoint window will open.

-As shown in Figure 16, from the Update the endpoint window you can:
+As shown in Figure 22, from the Edit endpoint window you can:

 -